Colleges by Location

 A student organization is run by students at a university or a college institution, whose membership typically consists only of current students and/or alumni.

-The number of student organizations and groups with open membership at this school is 207.
-The student organization that attracts the greatest number of students is Women's Ultimate, followed by Pre-Health Professionals and College Democrats.
-Other popular organizations at St. Olaf College are Alpha Phi Omega and Swing Club.
+According to recently gathered data, there are 207 open-membership organizations at St. Olaf College.
+The student organization with the highest level of popularity is Women's Ultimate, followed by Pre-Health Professionals and College Democrats.
+Other popular student organizations at this school are Alpha Phi Omega and Swing Club.

 Student Services

-At St. Olaf College, there are many amenities that make life on campus comfortable and safe.
+At St. Olaf College, there are many amenities required for a comfortable and safe life on campus.

-There is a medical clinic with personal/psychological counseling.
+There is a health clinic with personal/psychological counseling.
 All in all, campus life at St. Olaf College is rich and vibrant and provides all you need for a comfortable stay.

 Career Services